Those who cross the finishing line of our annual ASICS Windermere Marathon will receive a new medal depicting an iconic scene from the route.

 Kentmere artist George Grange has produced four designs for a series of medals that will be presented to runners over the next four years.
 The silver coloured medals fit together to create a scene representing the 26.2 mile route.
 They show Brathay Hall, the picture-perfect start and finish line, and the villages of Hawskhead, Bowness and Newby Bridge.

 It is hoped that the attractive medals will encourage more entrants to the race, already recognised as one of the UK’s most beautiful marathons, and now one of only a few marathons around the world to take place in a UNESCO World Heritage Site.
 We also runners will come back to collect all four medals, one design will be given out each year.

-As Aly Knowles Brathay’s Head of Operations explained:
+As Aly Knowles, Brathay’s Head of Operations for the event, explained:

 “Every person who signs up for the marathon is helping to fund our work with young people so it’s important that we continue to attract runners.
 Medals for everyone who crosses the finishing line, not just the first three back, is now quite rightly a tradition in marathon running.
 The medals are so important, they are part of the runner experience and a badge of honour.

 “There are some amazing medal designs.
 We think our four new ones are special enough to fit that category and we hope they will attract more entries.
 Some runners actually pick the marathon they’re going to do by what the medal looks like” Aly added.